mauriciovasquezbernal/kubecon-na-2025/labs/01-troubleshooting/README.md

 </details>

-The second challenge is to filter only the operations on checkpoint files:
+The second challenge is to filter only the operations on checkpoint files.
+(Nit: these files start with `model_epoch_`)

 <details>
 <summary>Solution</summary>